nuwit/mad-libs/README.md

 Once you have a line of javascript for every blank, you're done!!!
 Save your files, open up `index.html` in a browser, and test out your Mad Libs!

+Now, there's a lot we won't have time to explain here.
+If you want a full HTML, CSS, JS tutorial make sure to attend our Personal Website Hack Day in the spring!

 #### Adapted from [mjhea0's](https://github.com/mjhea0) [Mad Libs Tutorial](https://github.com/mjhea0/jquery-madlibs).